almostearthling/when-command-docs/intro.rst

 allows some more options to schedule tasks than just the system time.
 I needed such an utility to perform some file synchronizations when the workstation is idle, and decided to write my own task scheduler targeted to Ubuntu.
-The scheduler runs in the background, and it displays an indicator applet icon for user interaction.
+The scheduler runs in the background, and displays an indicator applet icon for user interaction.

 It is not generally intended as a replacement to cron_ and the